 Effective Date of Coverage Changes

-You can make changes during the annual Open Enrollment period, usually in October, with changes effective the following January 1.
+- You can make changes during the annual benefits Open Enrollment with changes effective January 1.

 Any changes in your deduction amounts due to a change in benefits after a qualified family status change will be reflected in your paycheck.
 If changes to your benefits occur during the month, cost adjustments are made the following month.